electricalArt/ProcessMemoryScanner/README.md

 # Title

 `ProcessMemoryScanner` is a Windows command-line utility to scan specified process for specified value.
-It searches for the process virtual memory addresses that point to specified value.
+It searches for the process [virtual memory](https://learn.microsoft.com/en-us/windows-hardware/drivers/gettingstarted/virtual-address-spaces) addresses that point to specified value.
 Utlity prints found addresses to standard output and writes them to `addresses.txt`.  <br/>
 <br/>
-You can scan a process memory using user-mode or kernel-mode routines.
-To use kernel-mode routine you need `WdmMemoryReadWriteDriver` loaded.
+You can scan a process memory using [user mode](https://learn.microsoft.com/en-us/windows-hardware/drivers/gettingstarted/user-mode-and-kernel-mode) (default) or [kernel mode](https://learn.microsoft.com/en-us/windows-hardware/drivers/gettingstarted/user-mode-and-kernel-mode) routines.
+To use kernel-mode routine you should have `WdmMemoryReadWriteDriver` loaded.

+Kernel mode is useful when process is protected by, for example, game anti-cheat.

 ## Install